Overview of the Advantages and Disadvantages of Stabilized and Unstabilized Chlorine

 • It can be used as either tablets or liquid and can be bought at pool stores or local hardware stores.
 This makes it very accessible to many people with different preferences about how they want their chlorine to work out for them.

-• One advantage also includes it will not cause eye, skin, or lung irritation.
+• One advantage is that it will not cause eye, skin, or lung irritation.
 Also, there are no chemical changes to the freshwater.

 • Unstabilized chlorine can also be used as pool chlorine shock.
 This makes it simpler to use and cheaper for the pool owner.
 If you are looking for a way to kill algae without breaking down your water conditioner, then this is an option that you should consider to make it simpler and cleaner in the long run.